kemaldemirgil/note-taker/README.md

 ![](resources/note-demo.gif)

 ### Issues:
-If you get accross any issues, plase simply leave a ticket and I would love to get to is as soon as possible
+If you get to accross any issues, please simply leave a ticket and I would love to get to is as soon as possible.\
 ![](resources/issues-demo.gif)

 ### Improvements:
 > There are some bugs that could be eventually fixed however, the front-end of the application wasn't the main focus in this project.
 The console gives and `404 Not Found` error when loading the page to find the `'favicon'`.
-I believe that's coming from `Heroku` itself, I could've added a simple `favicon` icon to get rid of it but I simply thought its not neceserriy.
+I believe that's coming from `Heroku` itself, I could've added a simple `favicon` icon to get rid of it, but I simply thought it's not necessary.

 ### License:
 Copyright © Kemal Demirgil.
 All rights reserved.